AshParker19/AshParker19/README.md

 * 📍 My current location: **Lisbon, Portugal🇵🇹**

-* 🌪 What I like to do: **coding all day👨‍💻, travelling🛸, reading books📚 and playing ping pong🏓**
+* 🌪 What I like to do: **coding all day👨‍💻, travelling🛸, reading books📚, playing ping pong🏓 and swimming🏊**

 * 🌍 Where I'm from: **I was born in Ukraine🇺🇦, and I've lived in Czech Republic🇨🇿 and Denmark🇩🇰**